What Is Actually Recorded

 King Laurin & the Rose Garden

 Deep in the Dolomites, high above the Vinschgau valley, there once ruled the mighty dwarf king Laurin.
-In his underground palace he hoarded countless treasures — but his greatest pride was his rose garden.
+In his underground palace he hoarded countless treasures — but his greatest pride was his rose garden, which filled the mountains with the scent of thousands of red roses.

 Anyone who picked even a single rose was punished: with the loss of his right hand and left foot.

 When the hero Dietrich von Bern and his retinue approached, battle broke out.
-Laurin had a cloak of invisibility and a belt of twelve men's strength — but Dietrich's cunning overcame even this magic.
+Laurin had a cloak of invisibility and a belt that gave him the strength of twelve men — but Dietrich's cunning overcame even this magic, and Laurin was captured.

-In anger, Laurin cursed his garden — but forgot the evening glow.
+In anger, Laurin cursed his garden so that it should be seen neither by day nor by night — but he forgot the evening glow.
 And so the Dolomites glow red every evening: Laurin's eternally burning rose garden.

 The Wayside Cross of Lichtenberg (1799)